Ready for a truth bomb?

 In short, I know when I give her an assignment, it will be done well and on schedule, every time.” — Ben Sailor, CoSchedule

-Content optimization is the process of going through an old blog post and making it better.
+Content refreshing is the process of going through an old piece of content and making it better.

 My job is to go through your old content and add: